GAN 356 Air Ultimate 3x3 review

 Anti-pop and anti-corner twist

-Having already been over GANS Air internals in my old review, I'll primarily be discussing the differences here.
-Rather interestingly, GANS decided to go with the green spring as stock, which is not a spring you see used very often.
+Having already been over GAN Air internals in my old review, I'll primarily be discussing the differences here.
+Rather interestingly, GAN decided to go with the green spring as stock, which is not a spring you see used very often.
 Can't argue with the results, though.

 DO NOT try to take apart the pieces with the expectation that you'll glue them together later.
 The pieces are glued with Tamiya Extra-Thin Cement, which works by chemically welding plastic surfaces together.
 Your attempt to open them may result in a clean break along the glue line, but it just as easily may result in a cracked piece.